Trithemius's catalog of magic (or "necromantic") books

 Books of Magic

 [1] There is a volume titled The Keys of Solomon, which begins: “Be mindful, O my son Roboam.”
 Solomon, king of Jerusalem neither composed it, nor saw it at any time, and yet it is distributed with his name inscribed on it.
 And what it contains is nothing but worthless, foolish, sham, and obvious falsehoods, promising all things, and delivering nothing to those working in it, other than deception, wounded conscience, and a soul subject to with demons lying nearby.
-Whoever composed this work was uneducated and a deserter of the Christian religion, because the language is inconsistent with the conventions of grammar, and at the same time the characters and names of demons have been inscribed throughout.
+Whoever composed this work was uneducated and a deserter of the Christian religion, because the language is inconsistent with the conventions of grammar, and at the same time the characters and [all the] names of demons have been inscribed throughout.

 (eTK 1342D).